Agency under bounded compute and information

 1 The good regulator in the big world

-The internal model principle, AKA the good regulator theorem, says: any agent that does well in an environment must contain a model of that environment.1 So the agent contains a model.
+The internal model principle, AKA the “good regulator theorem”, says: any agent that does well in an environment must contain a model of that environment.
+Conant and Ashby (1970) is the original cybernetics flavour, which is to say, mathematical but a little woo; Francis & Wonham (Francis and Wonham 1976) gives the control-theoretic version; Huang et al. (2018) is a recent tutorial.

-Together, these suggest that we need to think about lossy compression of the world, by construction.
+Together, these suggest that when thinking about agents we need to think about lossy compression of the world, by construction.
 What kind of compression is the agent’s internal model?
 Which features survive?
 What is it sufficient for?
 When does the residual look like noise, and when does it look like the world ambushing us?

-Somewhere in here there is a bridge between internal models and bounded rationality.
-The internal model principle says we need a model.
-Bounded rationality says we cannot afford the naïve one, the territory-as-map.
-The technical question is what we can afford that still works.
+Somewhere in this porridge of formalisms we might find floating a soggy mass corresponding to bounded rationality.
+The internal model principle says we need a model of the world.
+Bounded rationality says we cannot afford the naïve model, the territory-as-map.
+What can we afford that still works?

 2 Prior art

 Short notes on each.
-Future-me, do not be alarmed by the count — these are mostly variations on a single optimisation problem, viewed from different traditions.
+Future-me, do not be alarmed by the count — these are mostly variations on a single optimization problem, viewed from different traditions.

 Entry Operates on What it does Where bound enters